Prince Leopold (horse): 1817: four-year-old season and death

 At the Newmarket-Craven meeting, Prince Leopold won the Port Stakes out of a field of five horses.
 At the First Spring meeting at Newmarket, Prince Leopold was beaten by Mr. Wyndham's colt Skim in a match race.
 On 5 May at Newmarket, Nectar beat Prince Leopold in a match race, and he finished third in a 150-guinea sweepstakes race at the same meeting a few days later.

 Towards the end of the 1817 racing season, Prince Leopold's "temper being so bad they could do nothing with him," the decision was made to castrate him.
 The General Stud Book reports that Prince Leopold died after the operation in 1817, but the Sporting Magazine lists his death year as 1818.
 The 1817 Racing Calendar reports that Lord Stawell's horse Pandour received a forfeit from Prince Leopold (listed as dead) on 29 September 1817, making the 1817 death date more likely.

 Pedigree

+^ Prince Leopold is inbred 4S x 4S x 5D x 6D x 5D to the stallion Herod, meaning that he appears fourth generation twice on the sire side of his pedigree and fifth generation twice (via Highflyer and Perdita)^ and sixth generation once (via Diomed)^ on the dam side of his pedigree.